Shipping Perishable

 1. Pay attention to temperature and heat.

-Generally, the storage life span of frozen seafood depends on the temperature of the environment it is stored in.
-For instance, when fish is frozen within a short duration after being caught and stored at -20 degrees, it can remain in top condition for up to 8 months.
+The storage life span of frozen seafood depends on the temperature of the environment in which it is stored.
+For instance, when fish is frozen within a short duration after being caught and stored at -20°C (-4°F), it can remain in top condition for up to 8 months.

 2. Package them well

-Ensure to carefully consider key elements when choosing the packaging like:
+Ensure you carefully consider key elements when choosing the packaging:

-• Preventing any leakage and ensuring that you eliminate as much air out of the package as possible, regardless of the container type you use.
+• Prevent any leakage and eliminate as much air from the package as possible, regardless of the container type you use.

-• For live shellfish such as crab, employ containers like insulated totes or wetlock cartons, marked with “This Side Up” labels.
+• For live shellfish such as crab, use containers like insulated totes or wetlock cartons, marked with “This Side Up” labels.

 • Seal and secure containers with strapping tape, or a similar material.